Ezra-nzioki/ezra-nzioki/README.md

-# Hi there, I'm Ezra Nzioki 👋
+# Hi there👋, I'm Ezra Nzioki

 ## 👨‍🎓 About Me
 I'm a passionate student with a love for technology and creativity.
 I enjoy building beautiful, interactive web experiences and bringing ideas to life through code and design.